lucassf2k/UFERSA/README.md

 # UFERSA
-Repository to put the activities, works developed during the college period at UFERSA
+Repository to put activities, works developed during the period of Computer Science faculty at UFERSA